laurenap/ImagePhenotypingTutorial/README.md

 The <a href="http://spujol.github.io/ImagePhenotypingTutorial/ImagePhenotypingTutorial_SoniaPujol.pdf" target="_blank"> ImagePhenotypingTutorial </a> is an introduction to brain tumor segmentation and image phenotyping in 3D Slicer.

-Author: Sonia Pujol, PhD, Director of 3D Slicer Training & Education Assistant Professor of Radiology, Brigham and Women's Hospital, Harvard Medical School
+Author: Sonia Pujol, PhD, Director of 3D Slicer Training & Education, Assistant Professor of Radiology, Brigham and Women's Hospital, Harvard Medical School

 Materials